You’ve probably heard your marketing team talk about it all the time – The Customer Conversion Funnel.

 Your collection of content will help guide consumers through the conversion funnel and hopefully generate interest in your company and eventually leads.

-In the brand awareness section above, I said improving your SEO efforts will help create brand awareness.
-Blogging is a top SEO tool, so it helps both parts of the funnel.
+In the brand awareness section above, we discuss how improving your SEO efforts will help create brand awareness.
+Blogging is a top SEO tool, so it helps both parts of the funnel and ultimately can improve your conversion rate.

 Two birds, one blog.